Summer outfit – Apparel Arts 1933 by Laurence Fellows

 Shirt

 The light blue shirt has an open weave and a classic turndown collar.
 Alternatively, a shirt in ivory would be just as fine.
-Bear in mind that, when it is hot outside, single cuffs wear considerably cooler than double cuffs since there is just one layer of cloth around your wrist instead of two layers.
+Bear in mind that, when it is hot outside, single cuffs wear considerably cooler than double cuffs since there is just one layer of cloth around your wrist instead of two.

 Accessories